India–Israel relations: Full recognition (1992–2022)

 After decades of non-aligned and pro-Arab policy, India formally established relations with Israel when it opened an embassy in Tel Aviv in January 1992.
 Ties between the two nations have flourished since, primarily due to common strategic interests and security threats, particularly from terrorism.
 In 1999, Israel supported India in the Kargil war by providing arms and ammunition.
 The formation of Organisation of Islamic Cooperation (OIC), which allegedly neglected the sentiments of Indian Muslims, and the blocking of India by Pakistan from joining the OIC are considered to be the causes of this diplomatic shift.
-On a diplomatic level, India and Israel have maintained healthy relations despite India's repeated condemnations of Israeli military actions in Palestinian territories, which are believed to be motivated by the United Progressive Alliance (UPA) government's desire for Muslim votes in India and Muslim appeasement.
+On a diplomatic level, India and Israel have maintained healthy relations despite India's repeated condemnations of Israeli military actions in Palestinian territories, which are believed to be motivated by the United Progressive Alliance (UPA) government.

 Since his election in 2014, the Modi government has maintained a de-hyphenation policy, where it keeps its relations with Israel and Palestine independent from each other.
 At the height of the 2014 Israel–Gaza war, India blamed both sides and asked Israel to "stop disproportionate use of force."
 External Affairs Minister Sushma Swaraj insisted that there was no change in India's policy of supporting the Palestinian cause while maintaining good relations with Israel.
 Nevertheless, India joined other BRICS nations in voting at the United Nations Human Rights Council for a probe into alleged human rights violations in Gaza, which generated mixed response among media and analysts in India.
 When the UNHRC report alleging that Israel had committed war crimes was tabled for vote, India abstained from voting, one of five countries to do so.
-Israeli envoy to India Daniel Carmon thanked India for not supporting what he described as "another anti-Israel bashing resolution."
+Israeli envoy to India Daniel Carmon thanked India for not supporting what he described as another anti-Israel bashing resolution.